Good Hotel Guide Review

 35. 7 in Darfield House opposite, 5 on ground floor, 1 suitable for disabled.

-all year except maybe 2 weeks in Jan.
+all year except possibly 2 weeks in Jan.

-2 lounges, bar, restaurant, private dining room, conference room, free Wi-Fi, in-room TV (Freeview), 2 terrace gardens, courtyard garden, public rooms wheelchair accessible, adapted toilet.
+2 lounges, bar, restaurant, private dining room, conference room, in-room TV (Freeview), 2 terrace gardens, courtyard garden, public rooms wheelchair accessible, adapted toilet.

 all ages welcomed.